annalisemshaw/cse-212-final-project/1-queues.md

 - Q = [10, 9, 8, 7, 6, 5, 4, 3, 2, 1], n = 7
     - expected output: [4, 5, 6, 7, 8, 9, 10, 3, 2, 1]

+Remember to check if the data/inputs are valid...

 Once you've attempted to solve the problem, check your solution here: [Solution](queue-solution.md)

 [Back to Welcome Page](0-welcome.md)